pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `-V` *KEY*[`=`*VAL*], `--variable=`*KEY*[`:`*VAL*]

 :   Set the template variable *KEY* to the value *VAL* when rendering the
     document in standalone mode.
-This is generally only useful when the `--template` option is used to specify a custom template, since pandoc automatically sets the variables used in the default templates.
 If no *VAL* is specified, the key will be given the value `true`.

 `-D` *FORMAT*, `--print-default-template=`*FORMAT*